AUSTRALIAN EXPLORATION PERMITS

 MALAYSIAN RISK SERVICE CONTRACTS

 Under the terms of the RSC the Contractor is the service provider and Operator of the field while, PETRONAS is the resource owner.
 Upfront investment of capital is contributed by the Contractor with the Contractor compensated via the reimbursement of costs plus a remuneration fee for services rendered.
-The remuneration fee is linked to certain key performance indicators including production, schedule and capital costs.
+The remuneration fee is linked to certain key performance indicators including production and capital costs, and paid from proceeds of reselling petroleum sales made by PETRONAS.